openpodcast/apple-connector/README.md

 ## Credentials

-We need the `myacinfo` cookie from your browser to authenticate.
+We need the `myacinfo` and `itctx` cookies from your browser to authenticate.
-It can be found through the network tab in your browser's developer tools.
+They can be found through the network tab in your browser's developer tools.
-Add it to `.env` as `MYACINFO`.
+Add them to `.env` as `MYACINFO` and `ITCTX`.
+(You need to quote the values, as they may contain `|`.)

 ## Installation